 Best Mobile Website Builders: Square Online

 In 2018, Square, (best known for their fantastic card readers), purchased Weebly in an attempt to capture some of the ecommerce software market.
-Since, then they've launched Square Online Store, which unsurprisingly, is very similar to Weebly.
+Since, then they've launched Square Online, which unsurprisingly, is very similar to Weebly.